preparetocast/gatsby-using-morning-dew/content/posts/dark-ravine-sunless-citadel/index.md

 This has no *mechanical* effect, since we don't bother to "officially" track cold until it drops below 40 Fahrenheit, but PCs may notice the air get noticeably chillier when they descend.

-But as far as the fortress level is concerned, the module never specifically mentions anyone using fire for warmth, and that's probably not the reason for the Area 20 bonfires, either.
+But as far as the fortress level is concerned, for the most part the module never specifically mentions anyone using fire for warmth.
+The kobold bounders, however, do have rugs around their fire.

+> A small ember pit in the center of the chamber...around the fire are several small rugs...
+>
+> --- <cite>The Sunless Citadel, Areas 16</cite>

+That suggests those kobolds *are* using the fire for warmth, which in turn suggests that the unexplained bonfires in Area 20 have the same purpose, since they're also owned by kobolds.

+(Kobolds are warm-blooded, but nothing is said about *where* these particular kobolds just immigrated from.
+Maybe these kobolds just came from the blistering desert, in which case they'd be used to rather more warmth than the local Durbuluks.)

+This is another reason FoundryAtropos added a fire to Yusdrayl's throne; as the module is written, Yusdrayl and her "elite guard" are the only kobolds who *don't* have fires near them, which is a bit odd.
+Maybe the point of keeping Yusdrayl in darkness is for defense --- Yusdrayl's 2d4+2 magic missiles are an important equalizer for the outnumbered kobolds, and suggestively, Yusdrayl habitually lurks *just* out of darkvision range of the obvious entrypoint for a Durbuluk attack --- but then the door where the Durbuluks would break in should be illuminated, so that Yusdrayl could see *them*.
+(Though if we *wanted* to keep that detail, we could add some fire hobgoblins to the Durbuluks instead of adding fire to the Hall of Dragons --- fire hobgoblins lack darkvision, so the kobolds might figure forcing them to bring their own fire is a better bet.)

 ### To see colors